janakkhadka/Note-App-with-SwiftUI/README.md

 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you’d like to change.

-## License

-(Include license details if applicable)

 ## Contact

-For any inquiries, reach out via [your email or GitHub profile].
+For any inquiries, reach out via janakkhadka08@gmail.com.

+## 🌟 Star the Project

+If you find this project useful or interesting, please consider giving it a **star** on GitHub!
+Your support helps motivate further development and improvements.